mightyweasel/themightyweaselblogcontent/README.md

 - [ ] Kobeyeet.
 Co-routine applications sharing precision and power
 - [ ] Howler Muttrix.
 An ultralite web analytics alert system
 - [ ] Badger.
 Lightweight team 'props' system.
 Cheer each other on.
-- [ ] Scratchpad Desltop.
+- [ ] Scratchpad Desktop.
 A light weight implementation of a web desktop with notes
 - [ ] WelcomeToTheTeam.
 A github playground for new hires w/ [Rob Nielsen](https://github.com/orgs/DIS-SIN/people/RobNielsen515)
 - [ ] Pure CSS ultralite web app skeleton